fix2000/beyond-structures/README.md

 # beyond-structures

 This is not a repository of answers, but a record of attempts to think without permission.
 Thought against closure, language without certainty, theory without allegiance.

+> **Author**: Shinichi Fukuyama (formerly published as fix2000)

 ## License